 Strawberry plants indoors?
 You betcha!
-In fact, growing strawberries indoors may even be an easier option for some people.
-Growing strawberries indoors allows you to control such factors as light, temperature and ousts all those pesky outdoor critters whose sole aim is to keep you from your strawberry shortcake.
+In fact, growing strawberries indoors may be an easier option for some people.
+Growing strawberries indoors allows you to control such factors as light and temperature, and ousts all those pesky outdoor critters whose sole aim is to keep you from your strawberry shortcake.
 Keep reading for tips on how to grow strawberries inside.

 How to Grow Strawberries Inside

 When considering how to grow strawberries inside, one must consider space issues and variety of strawberry houseplants one wishes to cultivate.

 Space saving ideas such as strawberry pots or growing strawberries in containers which hang from the ceiling are great options.
 Whole areas of a home or just a windowsill may also be dedicated when growing strawberries indoors, but be sure not to over crowd the plants lest they become susceptible to disease or mold issues.